ncsu-penglab/HamsterIgTCR/IgDiscover/READme.md

 ## predicted_genes
 This folder contains IgDiscover predicted V and D gene segments using IgDiscover.
 Inputs include the Mus musculus Ig/TCR V, D, and J gene segement germline sequences used in the IgBLAST used in the Adams et al. paper.

-## igdiscover_out
-This folder contains the intermediate outputs from IgDiscover using the custom yaml and Snakefiles.